exorev07/Chuha-Pie-Desk-Companion/README.md

 ---

 ## Features

-See the **Product Manual** (included in repo) for detailed flowchart describing the touch interactionflow.
+See the **Product Manual** (included in repo) for a detailed flowchart describing the touch interaction flow.

 ### Touch Interactions (TTP223)
 | Gesture | Action |